COVID-19 Graduate Program Changes

 - PhD students: firstname.lastname@example.org (or John Girash or Ann Greaney-Williams directly)

 UPDATED: Currently, all I-9s are being completed remotely via Zoom with a Harvard Administrator and an adult in your household who can serve as an Authorized Representative.
 We will update this page once we have more information.

 Qualifying Exams, Defenses, and Committee Meetings

-- UPDATED: All policy restrictions on remote participation by committee members in SEAS PhD qualifying exams and defenses are suspended through at least May 31, 2021.
+- 2021 UPDATE: All policy restrictions on remote participation by committee members in SEAS PhD qualifying exams and defenses are suspended through at least October 31, 2021.
 Remote participation by the student, committee members (and for defenses, any guests) is required as long as Harvard's remote-work directive is in place -- pending future guidance, so that you can plan please assume this will be the case through the spring 2021 semester at the least.

 - G3+ committee meetings can take place via videoconference.
 Expectations regarding timing are relaxed; check with your committee members on how they would like to proceed.

 - Zoom videoconferencing is recommended for all such oral exams and meetings; see https://huit.harvard.edu/remote .

 The Office of Academic Programs will assume that any quals and defenses already scheduled will proceed unless we hear otherwise from you; mail email@example.com if you are scheduling or changing the date of a defense or qual exam, or firstname.lastname@example.org with general inquiries.
 And watch your email for updates!